Edmond Plawczyk: Early life and education

 Plawczyk grew up in Nice, France.
 His father was a championship decathlon runner and his grandfather Jerzy Plawczyk was an Olympic high-jumper.
-He studied at Ecole hôtelière de Nice.
+He studied at the Ecole hôtelière de Nice.

 Career

 Plawczyk worked part-time in the food industry as a caterer and head cook while participating in various sports.
-He completed the first descent of the steepest couloir in The French Alps: Lourouza couloir/Charvin couloir - north couloir of the Etendard.
+He completed the first descent of the steepest couloir in the French Alps: Lourouza couloir/Charvin couloir - north couloir of the Etendard.

 From 1996-1999 Plawczyk completed the Mountain Surf Challenge.
 In 1996 in Vars, he set the third fastest world snowboard speed performance at 168 km/h.
 In 1997, he set a new world snowboard speed record of 190, 124 km/h.
-In 2000, he took part in Mad Master Vars (free ride and speed).
+In 2000, he took part in Mad Master Vars in France (free ride and speed).

 In April, 2015, he was clocked at 203 km/h to take the world speed record for snowboarding.
-As of April 2016 he continued to hold the record.
+As of April 2026 he continued to hold the record.

 Plawczyk is a member of the monohull “senso one” sailing team.
 He has participated in a number of speed challenges, including a Mediterranean crossing and competing for the Jules Verne Trophy.

 Personal

 Plawczyk was married in 2006.
 The couple have three daughters.
-In 2015 he lives in Château-d'Œx.
+In 2026 he lives in Château-d'Œx.